Written by: Natalia Brown

 According to local surveys and national reports, cigarette butts are the most abundant form of waste left behind by beach-goers across the globe.
 Of the six trillion cigarettes smoked worldwide each year, an estimated 4.5 million butts are tossed directly into the environment.
 In the United States, “smoking-related debris” make up over one-third of all the anthropogenic waste found on beaches, and in rivers and streams.
 [Cigarette Butt Pollution Project]

 Just as other plastics, cellulose acetate in cigarette butts will photodegrade (physically break down into tiny microplastic bits) but never biodegrade (chemically break down).
 As a result, the toxic material persists in the environment indefinitely after being littered.

-This plastic is uniquely dangerous because it most often contains trace amounts of the carcinogenic chemicals in the original cigarette.
-When the plastic additives, absorbed nicotine, and trace heavy metals (such as lead and arsenic) leach from cigarette butts; they become integrated in the chemical composition of the surrounding seawater.
-Once ingested by marine organisms, these microplastics bits pose physical and biochemical risks that can kill marine organisms and/or bioaccumulate along the food chain.
-Ultimately, these adverse effects impact humans through seafood consumption and the associated water pollution.
+This plastic is uniquely dangerous because it often contains trace amounts of the carcinogenic chemicals from the original cigarette.
+When the plastic additives, absorbed nicotine, and trace heavy metals (such as lead and arsenic) leach from cigarette butts, they become part of the chemical composition of the surrounding seawater.
+Once ingested by marine organisms, these microplastics bits pose physical and biochemical risks that can kill marine organisms and/or bioaccumulate throughout the food chain.
+These adverse effects also impact humans through seafood and drinking water contamination.

 “Cigarette butts are a pervasive, toxic and recalcitrant type of marine litter that requires urgent attention from manufacturers, users, authorities and the public to prevent the ingestion of cigarette butts by biota and water pollution from its leachate.”
 [Environmental Research]